alozano7591/LegalLabAngular/README.md

 `ng build --base-href /legallab.ca/` This will simply go to dist folder instead of docs, keeping the builds separate

 `ng build --configuration production --base-href=https://legallab.ca/`

+`ng build --configuration production` To create with default base-href (the correct choice is build is in root folder)